quixdb/squash/plugins/lzma/lzma.md

 #### Decoder-only ####

- * **mem-limit** (integer, default UINT64_MAX): Memory limit to use while decoding.
+ * **mem-limit** (integer, default 140 MiB): Memory limit to use while decoding.
 Note that decoding could fail if this is set too low.
+   Data compressed with level 9 requires 65 MiB for decompression, the default value should be appropriate for most applications.
+If you set this to SIZE_MAX or some other large value you should not allow decoding untrusted input; it is possible to craft a stream which will request massive quantities of memory, effectively creating a DoS vulnerability.

 ## License ##